 Bringing healthy foods to your classroom

 Imagine your students experiencing fresh local produce, tasty and healthy treats, and actual cooking right in their classroom!
-Midwest Food Connection’s teachers bring exciting, practical and interactive lessons about healthful eating to dozens of schools in the Twin Cities area – and, we can bring this energy and delight in natural foods to your classroom.
+Midwest Food Connection’s teachers bring exciting, practical and interactive lessons about healthful eating to dozens of schools in the Twin Cities area – and, we can bring this energy and delight in whole foods to your classroom.

 Storytelling, drama, song, and art accompany a bountiful selection of fresh food.
-Our educators create dishes right in front of students’ eyes, engaging children in the preparation and the processing of food, and astound them with wonderfully tasting food and snacks.
+Our educators create dishes in the classroom, engaging children in the preparation and the processing of food, and inspiring them with wonderful tasting food and snacks.

-The Midwest Food Connection offers four seasonal sets of lessons about natural foods and sustainable agriculture.
-These natural foods lessons are available individually and as a set.
+Midwest Food Connection offers four seasonal units about whole foods and sustainable agriculture.
+The lessons in each unit are available individually or as a set.

 We teach in grades K-8 and tailor the material to the specific age of the students.
 Most lessons last 55 minutes and include a presentation, whole-class and individual activities, and a tasting component.

 Our programs through the seasons

 - Fall 1 – Locally Grown (September – November)

-- Fall 2 – Smart Eating for You and the Planet (formerly Climate Conscious Cuisine (November – January)
+- Fall 2 – Smart Eating for You and the Planet (formerly Climate Conscious Cuisine) (November – January)

-- Winter – Gifts from Many Cultures (January – March)
+- Winter – A Time for Tasting (January – March)

 - Spring – Urban Farming (April – June)

 Experience our curriculum

-Here is a sample of our natural food curriculum: four lessons that work together to get students thinking about the source of their food and introduce them to the pleasures of eating locally grown food.
+Below is a sample of one of the units in our curriculum: four lessons that work together to get students thinking about the source of their food and introduce them to the joys of eating locally grown food.